carpentries-incubator/fair-bio-practice/_episodes/03-being-fair.md

 >
 > * Metadata standards (for example MIAME MIQUE) assure the "IR" in FAIR.
 T
 >
-> * Group websites are one of the best places to share your data.
+> * Group website is a good place to share your data.
 F
 >
 > * Data from failed experiments are not re-usable.
 F
 >